ShanghaiTech-IMPACT/shanghaitech-impact.github.io/join-us.md

 Thanks for your interest in our lab.

-We are accepting students of different backgrounds.
+We are accepting students with different backgrounds.

 ### Prospective Graduate Students